 General Category Description 1.
 Earned Income The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services.
-2. Self Employment/Business Income The net income from operation of a business or profession.
-Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
-An allowance for depreciation of assets used in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
-Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family.
+The net income from operation of a business or profession.
+Expenditures for business expansion or amortization of capit indebtedness shall not be used as deductions in determining income.
+An allowance for depreciation of assets used in a business of profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulation, and withdrawal of cash or assets from the operation of a business or profession.
+Expenditures for business expansion or amortization of capit indebtedness shall not be used as deductions in determining income.
+An allowance for depreciation of assets used in a business or profession indebtedness shall not be used as deductions in determining income.
+An allowance for depreciation of assets used in a business or profession.
+Expenditures for business expansion or amortization of capit indebtedness shall not be used as deductions in determining income.
+An allowance for depreciation of assets used in a business or profession.
+Expenditures for business expansion or amortization of capit indebtedness shall not be used as deductions in determining income.
+An allowance for depreciation of assets used in a business or profession.
 3. Interest & Dividend Income Interest, dividends, and other net income of any kind from real or personal property.
 Expenditures for amortization of capital indebtedness shall not be used as a deduction in determining net income.
 An allowance for depreciation is permitted only as authorized in paragraph (2) of this section.
 Any withdrawal of cash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family.
 Where the family has net family assets in excess of \$5,000, annual income shall include the greater of the actual income derived from net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD.
 4. Pension/Retirement Income The full amount of periodic payments received from social security, annuities, insurance policies, retirement funds, pensions, lotteries, disability or death benefits, and other similar types of periodic receipts, including a lump-sum payment for the delayed start of a periodic payment (but see No. 13 under Income Exclusions) (e.g., SSDI).